Shubhayu2004/Prakrit/README.md

 How does our application work?

-The application when installed by the user, initially asks questions, by which the (name of the app), will get to understand the possible way the user’s lifestyle is.
+The application when installed by the user, initially asks questions, by which the flutter, will get to understand the possible way the user’s lifestyle is.